XPBytes/erratum_responsum/README.md

 Now, when one of these error is raised in a controller action, the error response is generated automatically.

+> 💡 Remove `CanCan` if you don't use `cancancan`.
+>
+> 💡 Remove `AuthorizedTransaction` , if you don't use `authorized_transaction`.
+>
+> 💡 Remove `OptimisticallyStale` if you don't use `optimistically_stale`

 When the exception has more information, such as an `error_code`, the code will use that instead, prefixed with `Ex`.
 If there is no such information, the error class name is used to generate the error code, prefixed with `Gx`.
 Change this behaviour by overriding `def error_code(error)`.

+This gem does expose more errors

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing